Living in the Cloud

 One of the factors in helping to assess risk of breach is your company's visibility.
 If you're a small, private company, with a dozen or so employees, serving only your city, and not a large regional or national firm, then it's less likely that a bad actor would target you specifically.

-The term for this is security through obscurity.
-That term is one (of many) risk measures.
+The term for this sort of "protection" via lack of knowledge or awareness is security through obscurity.
 It's not intended by itself to inform proactive security measures.
-But it can be a valid component when developing a threat profile.
+But it can be a useful input when developing a threat profile.
+If a bad actor half a world away doesn't know you exist, they aren't going to target you specifically.
+Opportunistic attack, however, is still possible and needs appropriate preventative measures.

 So now what?